codemilli/wikis/Analysis-of-inotify-events-for-different-editors.md

 1. Open the file
 2. Launch inotifywatch
-3. Changed the file content
+3. Change the file content
 4. Save the file
 5. Quit inotifywatch